Agile development. Agile operations. DevOps. The world of software development likes its buzzwords. But it’s easy to get lost in the jargon.

 Traditionally, the two units commonly butt heads and operate on different values.
 Where Agile development teams focus on faster, more frequent releases, operations teams are responsible for maintaining a stable service.
 This dichotomy can lead to delays and bottlenecks as both teams work to meet their objectives (i.e., fast, functional delivery vs. safe, operational readiness).

 The DevOps process applies an Agile mindset to both the development and operations departments with a particular focus on communication, collaboration, integration, and automation.

 Agile operations and development will look different depending on the methodology and organization.
 However, most will follow the same basic lifecycle and iteration workflow.

-During agile product development, there will be multiple iteration stages (or sprints).
-Each iteration builds on the previous iteration as developers work out issues and adapt to ongoing customer feedback.
+During Agile product development, there will be multiple iteration stages (or sprints).
+Each Agile iteration builds on the previous iteration as developers work out issues and adapt to ongoing customer feedback.

-Requirements: The requirements for the iteration are mapped out based on customer feedback and the backlog priorities.
+- Requirements: As part of Agile release planning, the requirements for the iteration are mapped out based on customer feedback and the backlog priorities.